tara-m-harwood/elixa-newpal-fe/README.md

 ## Contact

 Hi!
-My name is Tara Harwood, and I am the developer of Elixa Newpal and the Founder/ Chief Hobbyist of [elixa.io](https://elixa.io/), which is my brand for contributions to open-source projects and chatbot research activities.
+My name is Tara Harwood, and I am the developer of Elixa Newpal and the Founder/ Chief Hobbyist of [elixa.io](https://elixa.io/), which is my brand for volunteer contributions to open-source projects and chatbot research activities.
 I have a specific interest in natural language processing, SMS applications, and technologies related to political activism.

 As a child, my first personal computer came with the BASIC version of ELIZA, and from the start I was entranced with her.
 My early positive experiences with ELIZA formed my interest in computer programming and influenced my ideas about interaction design.